sphinx-doc/sphinx/doc/config.rst

    The style name to use for Pygments highlighting of source code.
 Default is ``'sphinx'``, which is a builtin style designed to match Sphinx' default style.
-If it's a fully-qualifier name of a custom Pygments style class this is then used as custom style.
+If it's a fully-qualified name of a custom Pygments style class this is then used as custom style.

 .. confval:: template_bridge